levigroker/GRKAnalytics/README.md

     ### Supported Providers
     fabric = { :spec_name => 'Fabric', :provider_class => 'GRKFabricProvider' }
     googleanalytics = { :spec_name => 'GoogleAnalytics', :provider_class => 'GRKGoogleAnalyticsProvider' }
+    firebase = { :spec_name => 'Firebase', :provider_class => 'GRKFirebaseProvider' }

-    all_analytics = [fabric, googleanalytics]
+    all_analytics = [fabric, googleanalytics, firebase]
     ###

 Let's break this down a little...

-`fabric` and `googleanalytics` are the ruby variable names which get assigned the associative array with the rest of the information.
+`fabric`, `googleanalytics`, and `firebase` are the ruby variable names which get assigned the associative array with the rest of the information.
 These names will need to be added to the `all_analytics` array so the podspec can generate a dynamic description with the supported providers.

 The associative array contains several pieces of data: